Bernice Pauahi Bishop Museum © cliff1066

 Address: 1525 Bernice Street, Honolulu

 Opening times: Wednesday to Monday 9am-5pm.
-Closed on Tuesdays and on Christmas Day.
+Closed on Thanksgiving and on Christmas Day.